xcube-dev/xcube/README.md

 ## `xcube level`

     $ xcube level --help
     Usage: xcube level [OPTIONS] <input>

-      Transform the given dataset by <input> into the levels of a multi-level pyramid with spatial resolution decreasing by a factor of two in both spatial dimensions and write the result to directory <output>.
+      Generate multi-resolution levels.
+Transform the given dataset by <input>
+      into the levels of a multi-level pyramid with spatial resolution decreasing by a factor of two in both spatial dimensions and write the result to directory <output>.

     Options:
       -o, --output <output>           Output directory.
 If omitted,